 - Must be a fulltime ASU student

-- Must be active in a registered multicultural student organization or recommended by faculty/staff member
+- Must be active in a Registered Student Organization

 Diversity education and resources, leadership opportunities and cultural awareness programs are provided to inspire your appreciation and celebration of multiculturalism.

 What started as a weekly recognition in 1925, African American History Month is now a monthlong recognition raising awareness of African American’s contributions to civilization.